4.8/5 on Trustpilot1,000,000+ Patches DeliveredFree Mockup in 24 HoursNo Minimum Orders

 Proper patch placement is crucial in maintaining the dignity and uniformity of military attire.
 Incorrect placement can lead to misunderstandings about rank, unit, or service history.
 Always ensure you are familiar with the latest patch placement regulations for your branch and unit.

 Choosing quality patches is equally important.
-At Panda Patches, we offer durable, high-quality custom patches that are designed to meet military standards.
+At Panda Patches, we offer durable, high-quality custom military patches that are designed to meet military standards.
 Whether you need a patch for your unit, squadron, or personal collection, our custom patches are made to last.

 Common Mistakes in Army and Air Force Patch Placement